Consumer and Worker Protection311

 Albert and Brenda were paid for their trip time per the Alternative Method’s requirement:

-“Trip time” begins the moment a worker accepts an offer from an app to make a trip with a pickup or drop-off location in New York City (or receives an assignment to make a trip) and ends the moment the worker cancels or completes the trip.
-Trips usually include only one delivery, but they can include more than one delivery.
+“Trip time” begins the moment a worker accepts an offer from an app to provide delivery services, including selecting, preparing, assembling, waiting for, picking up, and travel, with a pickup or drop-off location in New York City (or receives an assignment to make a trip) and ends the moment the worker cancels or completes the trip.
+Trips can include more than one delivery.

 “On-call time” is when workers are connected to an app’s electronic system in a status where they can receive or accept trip offers with a pickup or drop-off location in New York City.
 On-call time does not include trip time.